nhsconnect/CareConnectAPI/pages/restfulapis/restfulapis_workflow_encounter.md

 ## 3. Example ##

 ### 3.1 Query ###
-Return all Organization resources with a ODS Code of C81010, the format of the response body will be xml.
+Return all Encounter resources for Patient with a NHS Number of 9876543210, the format of the response body will be xml.
 Replace 'baseUrl' with the actual base Url of the FHIR Server.

 #### cURL ####